Rogue glove buying isn’t as corrupt as it sounds, it’s actually pretty commonplace.

 1. Not Having a Plan:

 “By not having a plan in place, rogue glove buying can double your price,” Michael said.
 “For instance, buying gloves that aren’t on an approved list or gloves that seem like a good deal but don’t last long enough.”

-Make sure that everyone follows the rules and aren’t going out of bounds.
-The plan doesn’t have to be exhaustive, but it means looking at the current PPE and analyzing the pros and cons of each piece.
+Make sure that everyone follows the rules and no one goes out of bounds.
+The plan doesn’t have to be exhaustive, but you have to at the current PPE and analyzing the pros and cons of each piece.

 Communication is key in every step of the process because it keeps everyone in the loop.
-Michael recommends working closely with the manufacturer and the distributor for selecting safety products.
-The expectations of each player (the manufacturer, the distributor and the end-user) are clearly defined.
-This reduces time and costs and allow for a more pleasant glove buying experience.
+Michael recommends working closely with your glove manufacturer and your distributor for selecting safety products.
+That way, the expectations of each player (the manufacturer, the distributor and the end-user) are clearly defined.
+This reduces time and costs and allows for a more pleasant glove buying experience.

 Each level of employee plays an important part in creating a glove program.
 Here are the steps Michael follows when visiting a company: